 Those were eaten, or boiled in milk with herbs and spices to make Bhang,

-Ancient people wouldn’t have known about the need for decarboxylation — using heat to activate the THC, CBD and other cannabinoids — so the effects would have seemed magical to many who drank it.
+Ancient people wouldn’t have known about the need for decarboxylation — using heat to activate the THC, CBD and other cannabinoids — so the effects would have seemed magical to many who drank it, and it was thought to bring them closer to the divine realm.

 Consumption of bhang continues today, especially as part of Maha Shivaratri and Holi, both spring festivals.